 HKUST student surveys University communities have long represented a core concentration of participants in antiauthoritarian movements, making them a particularly informative population to study.
 Our analysis here is based on a series of surveys conducted between June 2016 and November 2019.
 To conduct each survey wave, a recruitment email was sent to the entire undergraduate population of the Hong Kong University of Science and Technology (HKUST).
 We generated response rates between 15 and 20 percent in each survey wave.
+We restrict the sample to HK locals, i.e., individuals who were either born in Hong Kong or moved there aged 10 or younger.
 We ran experiments with some survey respondents (Cantoni et al., 2019; Bursztyn et al., 2021), and we thus drop individuals in experimental treatment groups whose protest behavior may have been affected by treatment.
-This leaves us with a sample of 599 subjects in 2016; 692 subjects in 2017; 860 subjects in 2018; and 950 subjects in 2019.
+This leaves us with a sample of 599 subjects in 2016; 692 subjects in 2017; 860 subjects in 2018; and 950 subjects in 2019.5